pimoroni/i2cdevice-python/README.md

 This project aims to make group-up implementations of Python libraries for i2c devices easier, simpler and inherently self-documenting.

-It does this by separating a detailed description of the hardware registers and how they should be manipulated into a stuctured definition language.
+It does this by separating a detailed description of the hardware registers and how they should be manipulated into a structured definition language.

 This project does not aim to help you make a public API for Python devices- that should be built on top of the fundamentals presented here.